 Create a profile.
-Before you begin your search for sponsorships, you will need to create a personal profile.
-This should include information about the driver such as how long he has been racing, his win-loss record, description of the car and the tracks he plans on racing.
-You will also want to include a picture of the car, if it is ready, so that the prospective sponsor knows exactly where the money is going.
+Before you begin your search for sponsorships, you will need to create a pesonal profile.
+This should include information about the driver such as how long they have been racing, their win-loss record, description of their car, and the tracks they plan on racing.
+You will also want to include a picture of the car, if it is ready, so that the prospective sponsor knows exactly what they are donating money for.

 Decide how much a sponsorship is worth.
 When an individual or business sponsors you, they will receive a place on your car or trailer.
 However, the size of the space depends on the amount of the sponsorship.
-Someone who gives you a $1,000 sponsorship will obviously deserve more space than someone who sponsors you with $500.
+Someone who gives you a thousand dollar sponsorship will obviously deserve more space than someone who sponsors you with five hundred dollars.
 You need to decide how much space you are willing to give a sponsor, as this will help you receive larger amounts of sponsor money.
 Many businesses will want as large a space as they can get.

 Do the leg work.
-Unless you are racing in NASCAR, it is highly unlikely that well known companies such as Budweiser or Aflac will sponsor you.
+Unless you are racing in NASCAR, it is highly unlikely that well known companies such as Budweiser or Aflack will sponsor you.
 It is more to your benefit to visit local companies instead, like restaurants and garages.
-When you approach them, be professional yet friendly, and explain to the owner or manager that a sponsorship is the best advertisement available for the business.
-Explain that the business name and number will be on your car for all to see at every track you race.
+When you approach them, be professional yet friendly, and explain to the owner or manager that a sponsorship is the best advertisement available for their business.
+Explain that their business name and number will be on your car for all to see at every track you race.
 This will at least catch their attention and give them something to ponder.
-You will also want to leave a copy of your personal profile.
+You wil also want to leave them with a copy of your personal profile.

 Leave no stone unturned.
-You might bypass a little mom and pop's general store believing that because it is a small business, it has nothing to offer you.
+You might bypass a little mom and pop's general store believing that because they are a small business, they will have nothing to offer you.
 This is not always the case though.
-In fact, the smaller business is not only more likely to sponsor you, it is also more likely to give you a larger amount.
+In fact, the smaller businesses are not only more likely to sponsor you, they are also more likely to give you a larger amount.
 This is because many of the local racers will go to the bigger businesses, and once inundated with sponsorship requests, the business will develop a no sponsorship rule.

 Follow up.
-If a business owner tells you that he needs a week or two to think it over, don't let that discourage you.
+If a business tells you that they need a week or two to think it over, don't let that discourage you.
 While some may use it as a means of putting you off, hoping you get the hint, there are others who are being sincere.
-Once the week is up, follow up with the business owner in person, not over the phone.
-You are more likely to be successful in obtaining a sponsorship if you are face to face with the business owner.
-In addition, the business owner may be up front with you, telling you that he can't afford to sponsor you at the present moment.
+Once the week is up, follow up with them in person, not over the phone.
+You are more likely to be successful in obtaining a sponsorship if you are face to face with people.
+In addition, the business may be up front with you, telling you that they can't afford to sponsor you at the present moment.
 Again, don't drop the ball.
-Politely ask him if you could check back with him in a month or two.
+Politely ask them if you could check back with them in a month or two.
 Many will agree to this, and so you need to keep a list of the places you need to return to and when you need to return.
 A typical racing season lasts about seven or eight months and you will always need the money.